ErikAxelStolt/ErikAxelStolt/README.md

 # Hi there 👋
-  My name is Erik, and I am a master's student in Scientific Computing with AI profile at Uppsala University.
+  My name is Erik, and I am an Engineering Physicist in Scientific Computing with AI profile at Uppsala University.
 - 🧠 I’m interested in scientific computing and machine learning.
 - 🔬 Currently working on Long-Horizon Forecasting with Deep State-Space Models.
 - 📫 How to reach me: erikstolt02@gmail.com.